juangriffin121/ObsidianVault/PseudoInverse.md

 		$\vec x$: two component vector containing the slope and intercept
-		$\vec b$:  column vector of all the y data every row of A dotted with $\vec x$ is $mx + c = y$ The only way this system is determined is with a square matrix which is the same as making a line with two points, or if multiple points exactly fall on the line, which is to say that the linear combination
+		$\vec b$:  column vector of all the y data every row of A dotted with $\vec x$ is $mx + c = y$ The only way this system is determined is with a square matrix which is the same as making a line with two points, or if multiple points exactly fall on the line, which is to say that the linear combination that makes the excess row of A exactly makes the element of b.
+		If its not determined the pseudoinverse gives us the solution of least squares.